movableink/sre-assignment-typescript/ASSIGNMENT.md

 ## Assignment Details

 ### Time Limit
-- You have 72 hours to complete this assignment from the time you receive it.
+- You have 5 days to complete this assignment from the time you receive it.

 ### Getting Started